IlyasFounas/_eskDron/README.md

-# 🚀 _eskDron - Database Engine
+# _eskDron - Database Engine

-> *"Like a Star Wars squadron - efficient, powerful, and mission-ready"*

-## 📖 Introduction
+## Introduction

-**_eskDron** is a personal project - a lightweight, local database engine written entirely in C. Born from a passion for data structures and algorithms, this project aims to provide a robust foundation for applications requiring efficient data storage and retrieval.
+_eskDron is a lightweight, local database engine written entirely in C for performance.

-Inspired by the elite squadrons of the Star Wars universe, _eskDron is designed to be **fast and usefull** - handling your data with the precision of a well-coordinated fleet.
+The project is based on a SQL-like query language with low-level execution control in C.

+For now, the database can only be controlled using scripts.
+In the future, a dedicated library named **lib_eskdron** is planned to expose database features through a C API.
+This library will be developed if _eskDron is used in future C projects.

+A stable beta release is planned for **07/07/2026**.

-## ✨ Features
+## Features (overview)

-### 🔍 **ESK_QUERY Language**
-- SQL-like query language for intuitive data manipulation
+- Custom SQL-like query language (ESK_QUERY)
-- Custom syntax designed for performance and simplicity
-- Comprehensive data retrieval and modification capabilities

-### 📜 **ESK_SCRIPT System**
-- Automated batch processing and data transformations
-- Custom workflow automation
+- Script execution workflow for batch operations

-### 🏗️ **Core Architecture**
-- Written in pure C for maximum performance
+- Fully written in C
-- Optimized search and sorting algorithms
-- Efficient memory management
+- Designed for high performance and memory efficiency
-- Memory-safe operations
-- Modular and extensible design
+- Modular and extensible architecture

-## 🚀 Getting Started
+## Getting Started

 ### Prerequisites

 - GCC or Clang compiler
 - Make build system
-- Linux/Unix environment (Windows with WSL supported)
+- Linux/Unix environment (Windows WSL supported)

 ### Installation